 John Harmon | Treasurer

-John joined the Board of the CLCF as Treasurer in 2017.
-He has lived in the West Bend area since 2006 and is an avid user of the multiple amenities the CLCF properties have to offer.
-John is a firm believer in the CLCF’s mission of preserving the land and maintaining buffers for wildlife.
-He has a B.S.
-Degree from UW-Eau Claire and is currently the Senior Manager of Applications at Broan in Hartford, WI.
+John joined CLCF’s Board in 2017.
+He has lived in the West Bend area since 2006 and is an avid user of CLCF’s properties.
+John is a firm believer in CLCF’s mission of preserving land and maintaining buffers for wildlife.
+He has a BS from UW-Eau Claire and is currently the Senior Manager of Applications at Broan in Hartford, WI.

-A member of the CLCF board since 2011, Gary served as president of the board for Friends of Lac Lawrann Conservancy from 2000 through 2010.
-Gary is a retired mathematics professor from UW-Washington County, where he was on the faculty since the campus opened in 1968.
-He and his wife live in the town of Polk where he spends spare time tending the prairie garden and other native plantings in their yard, as well as volunteering for several nature-based organizations.
+Gary joined CLCF’s Board in 2011, Gary served as President of the Board for Friends of Lac Lawrann Conservancy from 2000 through 2010.
+Gary is a retired mathematics professor from UW-Washington County.
+He and his wife live in the Town of Polk where he spends spare time tending the prairie garden and other native plantings in their yard, as well as volunteering for several nature-based organizations.

-A retired school teacher and our number one volunteer, Jerry maintains the hiking and ski trails on all our properties.
-He is an expert nordic ski groomer and maintains both the classic and skate lanes at Fox Hill.
-Jerry and his wife Ellen are long time supporters of the Cedar Lakes Conservation Foundation and have a home on Big Cedar Lake.
+Jerry joined CLCF’s Board in 2003.
+Jerry is a retired school teacher and CLCF’s number one volunteer.
+Jerry maintains the hiking and ski trails on CLCF’s properties.
+He is an expert Nordic ski groomer and maintains both the classic and skate lanes at CLCF Nordic.
+Jerry is a long-time supporter of CLCF and lives on Big Cedar Lake.

-Lee joined the CLCF Board in 2016 and has been a volunteer for us since the 1970s.
-He is a retired science teacher with extensive knowledge of the area’s bio-communities; he is our invasive species specialist.
-He has experience as a member of the Town Board, Town Board of Adjustment and County Board.
-He has also been a maple syrup producer for more than 50 years.
+Lee joined CLCF’s Board in 2016 and has been a volunteer at CLCF since the 1970s.
+He is a retired science teacher with extensive knowledge of the area’s bio-communities and is CLCF’s invasive species specialist.
+He has experience as a member of the Town Board, Town Board of Adjustment and Washington County Board.
+He has been a maple syrup producer for more than 50 years.

 Didi Atwood Reilly

-Didi has been involved with CLCF since 2009.
-She is motivated by her belief that these lands around us will benefit future generations, and wants to help preserve and protect them, and help others to do so as well.
-Didi has a B.A. from Harvard University (1977), a M. of Architecture from Princeton University (1980), and currently serves as a Trustee of both the Chicago Architecture Foundation and the University of Chicago Medical Center.
+Didi joined CLCF’s Board in 2009.
+She is motivated by her belief that these lands around us will benefit future generations, and wants to help preserve and protect them.
+Didi has a BA from Harvard College, a M. of Architecture from Princeton University and currently serves as a Trustee of the University of Chicago Medical Center.
 Didi and her husband Paul live in Chicago and at Big Cedar Lake.

 Linda Mutschler | Executive Director